doporg/dop/README.md

 **Interface Layer**：This layer includes Web UI, SSO, and RESTful API used by users.
 External systems can call the platform API after it has been authenticated by the client OAuth 2.0.

 **DOP system uses the micro-service architecture.
 We build the basic layer services to support the micro-service architecture and basic business logic.
 According to the business context, we divide the business into micro-services such as testing, code, application management, pipeline and so on.
-Most of the services communicate through HTTP protocol, and a few communicate through message queue.**。
+Most of the services communicate through HTTP protocol, and a few communicate through message queue.**

 The relationship between business modules and DevOps processes is shown in the following figure: